cfeenstra67/sqlauthz/README.md

 Reconciliation remains transactional.
 When using the CLI, current privileges are read and the resulting changes are applied within the same transaction.
 As with database migrations, permission changes made concurrently by another process can race with reconciliation, so permission-management processes should not run concurrently.

 The option does not change the functional treatment of role memberships or RLS policies.
 Existing role memberships are revoked from managed users, while restrictive RLS policies continue to use the existing drop-and-recreate behavior.
 Consequently, configurations using restrictive RLS policies may still emit policy statements when reapplied.

-_NOTE_: To avoid unintended behavior, `sqlauthz` is relatively strict about referencing actors.
-Specifically:
-- Referencing a user or group explicitly in rules that does not exist will cause an error.
-- Including a user that doesn't exist in a `user` user revoke strategy will cause an error.
-- Attempting to grant permissions to a user outside the scope of the user revoke strategy will cause an error.

 ## Using `sqlauthz` as a library